AniTho/Algorithm/README.md

   Union:- To merge components containing p and q, change all entries whose ID equals id[p] into id[q])

 - Union Find
+  (Interpretation:- Let p and q be two elements of array, they are connected via link such that q is the root element of p

+  Find:- Check if p and q have the same root or not
+         root(p)==root(q), connected, or
+         root(p)!=root(q), not connected

+  Union:- To merge components containing p and q, set the id of p's root to the id of q's root)